MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Turing.md

 This example has 3 states (A, B, and C) and 2 symbols (0, and 1).

-The purple bar shows the instruction being executes.
+The purple bar shows the instruction being executed.

 ![Animated Turing Machine](/images/Foundations/Turing/Turing_machines_06-1.gif)